What Is Brand Messaging—and Why Does It Matter for Growing Businesses?

 In a distracted world, your first line matters more than your full paragraph.

 A hook is the opening statement that signals relevance immediately.
+Not clever for the sake of clever.
+Clear for the sake of connection.

 Instead of: